 - a.
 Exclude warm weather data and summer data (i.e. June to September) and fit a line to the remaining data.
 Any flat Gas Demand EUC Models are detected and re-run with all the data. - b.
 Warm weather data (for exclusion) is defined in this context as the warmest 2° of data (i.e. that for which the CWV is greater than Max.
 CWV 2°). - c.
 Assess the excluded summer data against the line fitted in step (a) to establish whether a summer reduction is required.
 The current condition of a 5% bar before any summer reduction is considered to apply to each individual year model will be retained. - d.
 Reintroduce the summer data into the data set (after inflating by any summer reduction identified in step c; if no summer reduction is identified then there would be no inflation).
 Fit a line to the augmented data set, excluding the warmest 2°, to establish whether a cut-off is appropriate, considering potential cut-offs in the range 0.5 to 4 degrees below the maximum value of the composite weather variable.
-The criterion applied from spring 2001 onwards, of a 20% improvement in the mean square residual over that obtained by using the straight line alone, will be retained in assessing whether or not there should be a cut-off applied to each individual year model. - e.
+The criterion applied from spring 2001 onwards, of a 20% improvement in the mean square residual over that obtained by using the straight line alone, will be retained in assessing whether there should be a cut-off applied to each individual year model. - e.
 If a cut-off is not required, then reintroduce the warmest 2° of data and fit a line to the entire data set. - f.
-Demand Model Smoothing considers three years' models and the application of summer reductions or not to the smoothed model is dependent on all of the years contributing to the smoothed model.
-Thus it is possible that the smoothed model will not incorporate a summer reduction, in spite of a summer reduction being identified for one (or more) of the individual years.
+Demand Model Smoothing considers three years' models and the application of summer reductions or not to the smoothed model is dependent on all the years contributing to the smoothed model.
+Thus, it is possible that the smoothed model will not incorporate a summer reduction, in spite of a summer reduction being identified for one (or more) of the individual years.
 To cover this eventuality, it is necessary in each year's modelling to produce models with and without summer reductions.
-The model without summer reductions will be produced by including summer data (except for the warmest 2°) in the regression in step a above, and fitting a cut-off if necessary, as in steps d and e above. - 2.
-As previously agreed and implemented from the spring 2002 NDM analysis onwards, weekend effects for the "01B" EUCs will be modelled using the same "variable weather sensitivity" form of model used for all other EUCs.
-(This form of the model is set out in Section 3 of the June 2019 NDM Algorithms booklet.).
-Note: This approach will also be applied to the new EUCs in Bands 1 and 2. - 3.
-The Daily Gas Consumption Data applicable to the analysis year 2019/20 will not have been analysed previously, and so, investigation of the most appropriate data aggregations, determination of WAR band limits, etc., will be undertaken with respect to this data set.
-This will be done in conjunction with the Technical Work Group (a decision point described in the Industry Consultation section of this document). - The Gas Demand EUC Models for all EUCs will allow the possibility of summer cut-offs and summer reductions being applied.
-Note however that cut-offs will not be applied to the models derived for consumption bands up to 293 MWh pa for the spring 2020 analysis.
-This approach was agreed by DESC in December 2003, with a view to mitigating instability during the summer and was also applied to all previous NDM analyses from spring 2004 onwards. - 5.
-In any single LDZ, the same definition of CWV will be used for all runs (i.e. for all EUCs in that LDZ and for all years of data). - 6.
-Weekend, holiday and summer reductions will be calculated (where appropriate) as the average of the percentage reductions estimated for the three individual years' models; where applicable the CWV cut-off (at which models cease to be weather sensitive) will be the simple average of the three separate estimates.
-If for one or two of the three years there is no CWV cut-off, the maximum value of the CWV will be substituted as the cut-off for those years.
-Further details are provided in the attached Appendix 6.
+The model without summer reductions will be produced by including summer data (except for the warmest 2°) in the regression in step a above, and fitting a cut-off if necessary, as in steps d and e above.